anabelena/team-component-supabase/README.md

 ## Description 📝

-This project is a **Team Component** built using **React** and **Supabase**.
-It showcases how to integrate a team member's information (such as name, role, and image) into a web component, utilizing Supabase as the backend for storing and managing the team members' data.
+This project is a **Team Component** built using **Next.js** and **Supabase**.
+It showcases how to integrate a team member's information (such as name, role, and status) into a web component, utilizing Supabase as the backend for storing and managing the team members' data.

 ## Features 🛠️

-- Display a list of team members with images and details.
+- Display a list of team members.
-- Uses Supabase for managing the database and storing images.
+- Uses Supabase for managing the database.
 - Responsive layout for a seamless user experience on various screen sizes.

 ## Technologies Used 👩🏻‍💻